Zakirza/NLP_to_SQL/README.md

 ---

- Step 2: Start Streamlit UI
+## Step 2: Start Streamlit UI

 ```bash
 streamlit run streamlit_app.py
 ```

-Enter natural language queries such as:
+### Example queries:

-* "Show all employees earning more than 50,000"
+* “Show all employees earning more than 50,000”
-* "Get department names and total employees"
+* “Get department names and total employees”
-* "List orders placed in the last 7 days"
+* “List orders placed in the last 7 days”

 ---

- LLM Used
+## LLM Used

-This project uses **Ollama LLaMA 3** by default.
+This project uses **Ollama LLaMA 3**.

 Start Ollama: